Lesson 5: Increasing Concurrency¶

 state Empty { api.startFillingTank() = { valve.open(); setNextState(Filling); } } state Filling { api.isValveMoving() = !(valve.isOpen() || valve.isClosed()) }

-, the client could be blocked when executing the transition for isValveMoving()
+In state Filling, the client could be blocked when executing the transition for isValveMoving(), depending on

-.
-If the client attempts a call on ValveControllerImpl
+the ValveControllerImpl is in an execution state.
+If the client attempts a call on ValveControllerImpl while

 In this lesson, we will build a solution in which the required non-blocking property of the valve controller is always preserved, and the client can always remain responsive.